Ncexce/english-notes/MD/A Long Road - Security Break.md

 ### Phase II

    Entering the second phase, I felt a bit of stress.
-After all, I need to refresh the whole debugger without
+After all, I need to refresh the whole debugger without any other manuals and debuggers.
+All I have is a shell and some other applications.